EOA-team/eodal/README.rst

        vector_features=bbox_gdf
    )

-   # AgriSatPy support band aliasing.
+   # eodal support band aliasing.
 Thus, you can access the bands by their name ...
    s2_ds.band_names

 Output